Geowil/LMPGames_ClassChanger/README.md

 Restrictions can be placed on weapons, armor, or items.
 If the restriction is on an item, they are in effect so long as the item is in the party's inventory.

-Examples of these used in other games:
+Examples of these used in other games:<br/>
 Restriction1 is similar to the Asterisk system in Bravely Default where you cannot change to a class until you obtain the Asterisk item for that class.

 Restriction2 is similar to a cursed weapon that prevents you from changing classes.
 You can set it up so that these are not unequippable by normal means like Golden Sun.